theboi/github-update-readme/README.md

     subhead: "Currently a student in Singapore, passionate about creating all-things-tech to improve society."
     footer: "**Learn more about me at [ryanthe.com](https://www.ryanthe.com)!**"
 ```
-- Maybe you want this to run every 10 mins, paste this under `on`:
+- You might want to schedule this to run every 10 mins, paste this under `on`:
 ```yaml
 schedule:
   - cron: "*/10 * * * *"